Shopping

 Is cold brew the same as iced coffee?

 Although both products require coffee grounds and filtered water, their taste profiles are very different.
 Cold brew is extracted in cool conditions over 12 hours, whereas iced coffee is hot coffee that has been cooled down.
-As a result, iced coffee is more bitter and acidic than the iced counterpart.
+As a result, iced coffee is more bitter and acidic than the cold brew counterpart.

 Can you heat cold brew?